Lincoln Town Car: Presidential State Car

 A 1989 Lincoln Town Car was commissioned by United States President George H. W. Bush as the Presidential State Car of the United States to succeed the 1983 Cadillac Fleetwood used during the Ronald Reagan administration.
 The Presidential Town Car limousine arrived in 1989 and was the state car for the entire presidency of George H. W. Bush.
 It was succeeded by a 1993 Cadillac Fleetwood, used by his successor, Bill Clinton.
 As of 2021, the 1989 Lincoln Town Car is currently the last Lincoln vehicle to have served as a Presidential State Car.

 Town Car L

-A new "L" designation was used for extended-wheelbase Town Cars from 2000 to 2011.
+A new "L" designation was used for factory extended-wheelbase Town Cars from 2000 to 2011.
 The L editions offered an additional 6 in of rear-seat legroom, as well as remote access audio and climate controls mounted in the rear center armrest.
 Also included was a two-way travel switch for the front passenger seat base (a feature shared with the extended-wheelbase Jaguar XJ).
 The L designation was applied to the top-of-line Cartier (2000–2003), Ultimate (2004 only), and Signature (2005–2011) trim levels.
 Fleet buyers received it under the Executive L trim designation.
+Mechanically, Town Car L variants feature several heavy duty components shared with both the fleet-only extended wheelbase Crown Victoria as well as the Crown Victoria Police Interceptor including a heavy-duty front stabilizer bar, heavy duty front struts (2003-2011), a larger battery, as well as a heavy duty cooling system which features an auxiliary transmission and power steering cooler.

 For 2000–02 versions, the "L" edition is identified by a widened B-pillar, bearing the Lincoln "star" ornament; maintaining parts commonality with the standard Town Car.
 The 2003-2011 "L" editions had longer rear doors, featuring wider versions of the fixed windows.